-It is such a tiny place…or it was… But if you type in the address on Google Maps, or Map Quest, it comes right up!
+It is such a tiny place…or it was.
+But, if you type in the address on Google Maps, it comes right up!

-They liked the idea of having easy access to the medical facilities.
-They brought in heavy equipment which immediately bogged down in the thick, soupy white kaolin clay which is found locally.
+They liked the idea of having easy access to medical facilities.
+The Australians brought in heavy equipment that immediately bogged down in the thick, soupy white kaolin clay.
 They worked for months, but the airstrip wasn’t working out for them.
 Finally, they talked to the mission doctor, and he arranged for men from the Dani tribe to come to Senggo and work on the airstrip.
 The Danis knew exactly what to do!
 Two months later, that airstrip was properly built and could be used for air traffic.